 - Crockery and cutlery

 For the first few months, certainly, these don’t really belong anywhere on an essentials list.
 The easiest thing for you will be to put bits of food on the high chair tray or similar, and let baby pick it up and go from there.
 In our case, putting food on a bowl or plate invariable means the bowl is tipped over so that all the food lands all over and it (the bowl) is then chewed on.
 You can buy suction cups to attach bowls to the table, but I never felt that to be all that important.
+I read about the factors that help suction cups to sgltick online.
 It’s far easier for Ameli to see the food, pick it up and figure it out when it’s not in a bowl.

 Before we realised this, however, we bought two beautiful bamboo bowls from Bambu.
 Made with safe materials and decorated with safe paints, they are beautiful, sturdy and should be around for many years.